neelavro777/QurioV2/README.md

-# Qurio - Local AI Personal Finance Assistant
+# Qurio - Local AI Personal Assistant

-Qurio is a local, terminal-based AI personal finance assistant built using LangGraph, LangChain, and a local vLLM server running Qwen-2.5-1.5B-Instruct.
+Qurio is a local, terminal-based AI personal assistant built using LangGraph, LangChain, and a local vLLM server running Qwen-2.5-1.5B-Instruct.
 It acts as an autonomous database agent that categorizes queries and safely executes SQL queries against a local SQLite database.

 ---